Azure-Samples/active-directory-dotnet-native-uwp-wam/README.md

 We use [Stack Overflow](http://stackoverflow.com/questions/tagged/WebAccountManager) with the community to provide support.
 We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [`uwp` `dotnet` `microsoft-graph` `WebAccountManager`].

-If you find and bug in the sample please raise the issue on [GitHub Issues](../../issues).
+If you find and bug in the sample, please raise the issue on [GitHub Issues](../../issues).

 To provide a recommendation, visit our [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).